+Install the MC after Anti-Virus Software from you Quick Restore CD under the custom Option.
 Your Internet PC is equipped with anti-virus software.
 Scanning your computer for viruses is an important part of keeping your files safe from becoming infected with computer viruses.
 However, hundreds of new viruses are created each month, so you should update the anti-virus tool often.

-Scanning for Viruses To configure and perform a virus scan of your diskettes, your local hard drive, or a network drive, complete the following steps: 1.
-From the Windows desktop, double-click the Compaq Support Q icon.
-Double-click the McAfee VirusScan [♥] icon.
-The VirusScan Launcher is displayed.
+Scanning for Viruses

+To configure and perform a virus scan of your diskettes, your local hard drive, or a network drive, complete the following steps:

+- 1. From the Windows Taskbar, click Start, point to Programs, then McAfee. - 2.
+Double-click the McAfee VirusScan ♥ icon.
+The VirusScan Launcher is displayed. - 3.
 Click Scan.
 The McAfee VirusScan window is displayed.
-If you want to perform an Advanced Scan, refer to the Perform an Advanced On-Demand Scan in the McAfee on-line Help.
+If you want to perform an Advanced Scan, refer to the Perform an Advanced On-Demand Scan in the McAfee on-line Help. - 4.
 Select the Where & What tab.
 The C:\ drive, your local hard drive, is the default.
-If you want to scan a different drive, click Browse and select another drive letter.
-5. Select the Include Subfolders option, if you want to scan the subfolders.
+If you want to scan a different drive, click Browse and select another drive letter. - 5.
+Select the Include Subfolders option, if you want to scan the subfolders.

 - 6. Select one of the following options:

-- ✤ Scan All Files
+- Scan All Files

 - Program Files Only